blackberry/saturnring/README.md

     ```
 14. Log into the saturnring portal as admin superuser and add the new  iscsi server.
 For this simple example, Dnsname=Ipaddress=Storageip1=Storageip2=192.168.61.21.
 Failure to save indicates a problem in the configuration steps (11-13).
 Saturnring will not allow a Storagehost being saved before all the config is right.

-15. From the VM host or one of the above 2 fired up VMs, Make a "initial scan" request to the Saturnring server so that it ingests the storage made available by iscsiserver1 at IP address 192.168.61.21 (Networking is defined in the Vagrantfile)
+15. From the VM host or one of the above 2 fired up VMs, Make a "initial vgscan" request to the Saturnring server so that it ingests the storage made available by iscsiserver1 at IP address 192.168.61.21 (Networking is defined in the Vagrantfile)

     ```
-    curl -s -X http://192.168.61.20/api/vgscan -d "saturnserver=192.168.61.21"
+     curl -X GET http://192.168.61.20/api/vgscan/ -d "saturnserver=192.168.61.21"
     ```

 Confirm in the portal (under VGs) that there is a new volume group